mist64/cbmbus_doc/5 TCBM.md

 	kcmd3	=$83		;dout
 	kcmd4	=$84		;din

+### Status Codes

+* device can signal EOI to controller
 * how to signal EOI to the device?
-	* not necessary, UNLISTEN does this -> XXX?
+	* not necessary, UNLISTEN does this -> XXX? errors
+	* fnf etc over "timeout" codes

+### Timing

 * timing completely flexible, no timeouts

-* errors
-	* fnf etc over "timeout" codes

-* versions
-	* last bits were changed VERY LATE, patches in source!

-* discussion
+### Discussion
 * C264 series had super low cost C116: rubber keyboard, 16 KB, target price $49, only sold in Europe (100 DM, 99 GBP, which was about $75)
 * Plus/4 was pro, had additional ACIA chip, user port, 64 KB
 * Plus/4 could have had a TIA for IEEE-488 or similar
 * C16/C116 would have required a cartridge to support the fast drive
 	* but why would you connect a fast drive to a C16/C116?
 * they decided on having a cartridge for all systems, making the Plus/4 cheaper
 * but expansion port does not provide a chip select for the external TIAs
 	* so cartridge needs its own PLA
 * they decided on point-to-point instead of existing IEEE-488
 	* this requires one cartridge per drive
 	* cartridge doesn't need a connector
 * but the drive was very custom and therefore expensive
 	* 1541 electronics would have worked
 	* maybe clocked at 2 MHz for faster transfer
 * no strict separation of layers 2 and 2
 	* codes $81 and $82 have knowledge of type of command byte (main or supplementary command byte)
 	* they should only signal ATN yes/no
 * with two 1551 and one 1541, all three can communicate at the same time
 	* with multiple 1541, formatting one disk blocks the bus
 	* with two 1551 and one 1541, all three can format at the same time

 * sending is cheaper than receiving :(
 * why not just use (single-device?)
 IEEE-488?? this is not cheaper, but much slower!
 * receiving step 4: not necessary. device can see DIO8 = 0
+* versions
+	* last bits were changed VERY LATE, patches in source!

-# Referencces
+# References

 * [The Complete Commodore 1551 ROM disassembly](http://www.cbmhardware.de/show.php?r=7&id=21) by Attila Grósz
 * XXX cbmsrc